rozensoftware/flea/README.md

 - **cd** : Changes the current directory to the new one passed in the 'value' parameter (.. means level up).
 - **getfile** : Downloads a file passed in the 'value' parameter to the client.
 The file is read from the current path on the server.
 - **setftp** : Sets new FTP parameters: address, user name, password.
 Parameters must be provided in the 'value' in the following format, e.g. 127.0.0.1;user;my_pass .
 - **history** : Reads web browsers history of a user which flea process is running for: Edge (Windows only), Firefox and Google Chrome.
-Data returned are: URL, Title and Visits Number.
+Data returned is: URL, Title and Visits Number.
+- **camera** : Captures one frame from camera.
+The 'value' parameter must have a filename e.g.: frame.jpg.
+The server with Flea must have a camera installed.
 - **quit** : Quits the program.
 Must be run again.

 New commands will be added later.